 🛣️ What Is a Roadmap?

 Nope, we’re talking about the good ol’ analog version of Google Maps.
-Simply put, a roadmap is an overview of a project, complete with goals and objectives that are usually visualized on a timeline.
+Simply put, a roadmap is an overview of a project, complete with project goals and project objectives that are usually visualized on a timeline.
 A roadmap gives project teams a better understanding of:

 - 🤔 The “what.”
 The tasks your team needs to complete